This page was updated on January 25, 2021.

 Protecting Food and Water

-The Nature Conservancy is working as part of a statewide alliance of farmers, agribusinesses, government agencies, researchers and conservationists seeking practices that will help local growers meet the rising demand for food in a sustainable and economically feasible way.
 This collaborative effort centers around the 4Rs of Nutrient Management—the right source of nutrients are applied at the right rate at the right time in the right place.
-The 4Rs serve as a checklist for assessing whether a crop has been properly fertilized to perform better, improve soil health, decrease environmental pollution and protect wildlife.
+The 4Rs serve as a checklist for assessing proper crop fertilization in order to improve soil health, decrease pollution and protect wildlife.

 In 2019, a grant from the York County Community Foundation fueled efforts to build partnerships that support agriculture and water quality.
 Employing the 4R Nutrient Stewardship framework, farmers in this part of Pennsylvania are learning about matching nutrient applications to crop needs to prevent excess nutrients from leaving fields and reaching surrounding waterways.